 Apply a night mask.
 Formulated to deliver skin-enhancing ingredients while you snooze, overnight masks can be especially effective at maintaining and replenishing moisture.
 Unlike the masks you wear for a quick 20-minute treatment during the day, these products tend to be relatively lightweight, so they won't stick to your hair or pillow [source: Lamont-Djite].

-For more information on treating and preventing dry skin, check out the links on the next page.
+For more information on treating and preventing dry skin, check out the links below.